obynio/certbot-plugin-gandi/README.md

 ## Usage

+> /!\ Certbot 1.7.0 imposed breaking changes on this plugin, make sure to remove any prefix-based configuration

 1. Obtain a Gandi API token (see [Gandi LiveDNS API](https://doc.livedns.gandi.net/))

 2. Install the plugin using `pip install certbot-plugin-gandi`